mmoha-100/SASS_BASIC_WEB_DESIGN/README.md

 # SASS_BASIC_WEB_DESIGN
-This Is My First Web Design Using SASS, It Was Very Good Experience Especially Treating CSS As A Programming Language.
+This Is My First Web Design Using SASS, It Was Very Good Experience Especially Treating CSS As A Programming Language + The Website Is Multilingual.

 ## Acknowledgements